desain/owlbear-emanation/README.md

 `yarn build`

 ## To do
-- Light and dark mode
 - Update emanations when image alignment changes
 - Debounce rebuilds
 - Refocus size after rebuild
-- Clockwise polygons

 ### Grabtool
 - Key to drop a point at current spot?
 - Allow measure on non token
-- check only visible when there are segments
+- Make 'clear' action only show up when there are active segments

 ## License